> Places to visit in Jordan > Machaerus

-Set on a promontory east of the Dead Sea, Machaerus is one of the most important sites in Christian History.
-According to first century historian Flavius Josephus Machaerus was the execution site of John the Baptist.
-This event enhanced the unification of his followers with the followers of Jesus of Nazareth, forming the essence of Christianity.
-Machaerus also witnessed a great battle between the Romans and Jewish rebels.
-Once conquered, the site was never settled again.
+Set on a promontory east of the Dead Sea, Machaerus is one of the most important sites in early Christian History.
+According to first-century historian Flavius Josephus, King Herod Antipas executed John the Baptists at Machaerus (Ant.
+18.5.2).
+Machaerus also witnessed a great battle between the Romans and Jewish rebels (Wars 7.6.2.), an event that led to its final abandoment.

 History and Archaeology of Machaerus

-Machaerus was first built by the Hasmonean king Alexander Janneus as another desert fort, like Alexandrion and Hyrcania.
-Later it was used and developed by king Herod.
-Josephus describes his palace as: “after a magnificent manner, wherein were large and beautiful edifices” (War of the Jews 7.6.2).
-In 30 CE his som, Herod Antipas, sentenced in Machaerus John the Baptist to death.
+The Macabean king Alexander Janneus founded Machaerus as a desert fort in the first half of the first century BC.
+Later, King Herod reused it and developed it.
+Josephus describes his palace as: “after a magnificent manner, wherein were large and beautiful edifices” (War 7.6.2).
+In 30 AD his son, Herod Antipas, sentenced in Machaerus John the Baptist to death.

 Machaerus in the New Testament

-According to the Gospels Herod Antipas imprisoned John the Baptist after being accused by him of violating the contemporary Jewish Law of marriage, since he married Herodias, his brother’s ex-wife.
-Furthermore, Herodias instigated her daughter Salome to dance before Herod Antipas, and requested John’s head as a reward.
+According to the Gospels, Herod Antipas imprisoned John the Baptist after being accused by him of violating the contemporary Jewish Law of marriage since he married Herodias, his brother’s ex-wife.
+Furthermore, Herodias instigated her daughter Salome to dance before Herod Antipas and requested John’s head as a reward.
 Herod followed her request, and so he gave an order that John the Baptist be beheaded.
-The site of imprisonment and execution of John the Baptist is not by name in the New Testament, but it is mentioned in the parallel description of the first century historian, Josephus Flavius “Accordingly, he [John the Baptist] was sent a prisoner, out of Herod’s suspicious temper, to Macherus, the castle I before mentioned, and was there put to death” (Ant.
+The site of imprisonment and execution of John the Baptist is not by name in the New Testament.
+Still, it is mentioned in the parallel description of the first-century historian, Josephus Flavius “Accordingly, he [John the Baptist] was sent a prisoner, out of Herod’s suspicious temper, to Macherus, the castle I before mentioned, and was there put to death” (Ant.
 18.5.2).
-Josephus also adds that the execution really stemmed from the fear of Herod Antipas of the piety and charisma of John the Baptist.
+Josephus also adds that the execution stemmed from the fear of Herod Antipas of the piety and charisma of John the Baptist.

-• See also a video presentation on the site, by Danny ‘the Digger’, here.
+See a presentation on the site from a Christian point of view by Danny ‘the Digger’, on “The Watchman” show –

 During the Jewish rebellion against the Romans (66-73 CE), the Jews took control of Machaerus.
-Yet as the Romans laid a siege around the site, the rebels capitulated before the Roman attack had begun.
-The rebels could leave, and the fortress was torn down, leaving only the foundations intact.
-The site was never settled again.
+Yet, as the Romans laid a siege around the site, the rebels capitulated before the Roman attack had begun.
+The insurgents could leave, and the fortress was torn down and never settled again.

 Locating Machaerus